obaedulislam/peak-book-client/README.md

 8. `Deploy Server data Using vercel & set Url of it in Client site`
 9. `Using Environment(.env) variable to hide the firebase key`
 10. `Deploy site to the firebase`
+11. `Integrate Stripe Payment for a Buyer to buy product`

 ### Technology Use For this WebSite:-